 Here are a few of our favorite social media plan templates.
 You can use these to plan your calendar, to better optimize your strategy, and to rock out like the top brands out there.

 This template is a really great general for all of your needs.
 They have a separate tab for Instagram, Facebook, Twitter, LinkedIn, Snapchat, and Pinterest.
 Each tab is divided into a grid for all your accounts, performance, audience, goals, and even a SWOT analysis.
 These guys cover it all!

 Get it -> here.

-We’ve covered pretty much everything you need to know about planning, creating, and designing your digital marketing plan.
+We’ve covered pretty much everything you need to know about how to plan, create, and design your digital marketing plan.

 We’ve already created a really easy-to-use marketing plan template, which you can get - here.

-And if you would like to sign up for our free marketing planning course click on the link below:
+And if you would like to sign up for our free course click on the link below: